keu/docs/learn/airflow-kafka.md

 - `apply_function_kwargs`: Keyword arguments for the `apply_function`.
 - `kafka_config`: The configuration for the Kafka client, including the connection information.
 For a full list of parameters please refer to the [librdkafka GitHub repository](https://github.com/edenhill/librdkafka/blob/master/CONFIGURATION.md).
 - `poll_timeout`: The amount of time in seconds that the task should wait for a message in its active state.
-- `poll_interval`: The amonut of time in seconds that the task should wait in the deferred state.
+- `poll_interval`: The amount of time in seconds that the task should wait in the deferred state.
 - `xcom_push_key`: The key under which to save the returned data to XCom.

 ## Best practices